JustinFourie1993/lifter/README.md

 * Restaurant Efficiency: I aim to improve restaurant operations by providing an efficient reservation management system for restaurant owners and staff.
 ### Planning highlights
 * User-Centric Approach: I started by identifying the needs of both restaurant owners and diners.
 This user-centric approach guided My feature selection and design choices.
-* Requirements: Requirements were gathered, including user stories, wich exist in a canban board connected to the [github repo](https://github.com/users/JustinFourie1993/projects/5).
+* Requirements: Requirements were gathered, including user stories, wich exist in a canban board connected to the github repo [here](https://github.com/users/JustinFourie1993/projects/5).

 ## Design
 * Wireframes - I created wireframes of what i wanted the web app to look like.